Generative Design autonomously produces mechanical designs to satisfy objectives and constraints. This article provides an overview of the capability.

 Generative Design Decision-Making Algorithms

 While running, Generative Design capabilities leverage a decision-making algorithm to determine the shape of the design’s geometry.
 Today, there is not one such algorithm in use.
-Instead there are many that vary from solution to solution.
+Instead, there are many that vary from solution to solution.
 These types of algorithms include:

 - Topology Optimization: Developed in the mid-1980s, this engineering structure-based algorithm conducts an analysis of an existing piece of user-defined geometry and then removes material not carrying significant loads.
 This procedure is run progressively, removing material repeatedly over time, ultimately producing a final design.

-- Biomimicry: Established more recently, this algorithm mimics behaviors seen in nature, such as replicating growth of bacteria colonies, the growth of roots and branches in trees, or the evolution of bone structures, to optimize weight-to-strength ratios.
+- Biomimicry: Established more recently, this algorithm mimics behaviors seen in nature, such as replicating growth of bacterial colonies, the growth of roots and branches in trees, or the evolution of bone structures, to optimize weight-to-strength ratios.

 - Morphogenesis: This algorithm leverages research on how groups of cells respond to their environment.
 Cells actively loaded grow stronger.
 Cells that are not loaded are discarded.